 5. Testing ESC and Motors

-Before plugging in a LiPo battery for the first time, ensure there are no electrical shorts.
-Using a multimeter in continuity mode, test the positive and negative terminals of the XT60 (or directly on the solder pads).
+But before plugging in a LiPo battery for the first time, ensure there are no electrical shorts.
+Using a multimeter in continuity mode, test the positive and negative terminals of the XT60 (or directly on the ESC power pads).
 If there is a short circuit, the multimeter will beep continuously.
 In this case, do not plug in the battery, as it may damage your components.
 Instead, troubleshoot and fix the issue that is causing the short circuit.

 For more information on using a multimeter to test your drone, check out this tutorial.